percival-detector/percivalui/README.md

 ### Installing InfluxDB ###

-Full instructions for installing InfluxDB can be found [here](https://portal.influxdata.com/downloads).
+Instructions for installing InfluxDB can be found [here](https://portal.influxdata.com/downloads).
 It is recommended that the database be installed as a package for your specific OS.
 To install on CentOS the following steps are appropriate:

     cd ~
     mkdir -p packages